falcosecurity-retire/katacoda-scenarios/falco/falco/step3.md

 Docker best practices recommend running just one process per container.
 This has a significant security impact because you know exactly which processes you expect to see running.

-You know that your _nginx_ containers should only be executing the `nginx` process.
+You know that your _Nginx_ containers should only be executing the `nginx` process.
 Anything else is an indicator of an anomaly.

 Let's install a new version of the configuration file for this example: